73rhodes/talks/functional-intro/README.md

  - Fewer race conditions / state mismatches.
   - Program flow is more obvious from function composition.
   - State gets mutated in few places.
- - Simpler code, less code.
-  - Function composition makes reuse your first consideration
- - Concurrent code.
-  - Not mutaging shared state makes it easier to run things in parallel
  - Why do people sometimes say state is evil?
   - Harder to reason about if it changes by reference.
   - Creates dependencies between things.